José Cojuangco: Death

 Cojuangco no longer controlled the Bank of Commerce, which was closest to his heart, as it was the first non-agricultural company he founded.
 Also, it was the last company that, out of family solidarity, he formed insisting that all four branches of the Cojuangco should co-own.
 His departure from Bank of Commerce left Don Pepe's psyche bruised and his spirit betrayed.

 His lawyer, Juan Ponce Enrile, a son of his old friend and attorney, the Spanish mestizo Alfonso Ponce Enrile (father of Armida Siguion Reyna and Irma Potenciano), has since not been able to help him speak to President Marcos even when the latter was the designated Defense Minister.

 Neither can his nephew, Danding Cojuangco, a Marcos associate, could do anything to help Cojuangco.
 He himself comforted his old uncle, saying "Tio Pepe, huwag na po kayong umiyak" (Uncle Pepe, please do not cry).

 One of his lasting words to his family was "Kawawa naman si Cory" (Oh how pitiful Cory is!), as he died broken hearted to see this daughter of his harassed and harangued by the Marcos government for being the woman Ninoy Aquino chose as his wife.

 In 1979, his last surviving brother, Juan Cojuangco, died.
 Some of his wealth devolved back to his six nephews and eight nieces.
 The rest was left to his second wife, Doña Hati, who formed the Cojuangco Aldaba Foundation.

-Exactly seven years after his death, his son-in-law, Ninoy Aquino, was assassinated, triggering the EDSA Revolution 3 years later.